Is High-Yield Savings Account Interest Taxable?

 • By law, you can withdraw your money up to six times per month without penalties.

-Now might be a good time to open a high-yield savings account.
-The Federal Reserve left rates unchanged this month, but rates are still at a 22-year high.
 And when federal interest rates are high, interest rates on high-yield savings accounts generally are, too.
-For example, the popular Apple savings account offers an APY of 4.4%, and some banks offer interest rates that exceed 5%.
+For example, the popular Apple savings account offers an APY of 4.25%, and some banks offer interest rates up to 5%.

 A trusted tax professional or financial planner can help you determine whether a high-yield savings account is the right move for you this year.
-Also, check out Kiplinger’s coverage of the best high-yield savings accounts if you choose to go that route.
+Also, check out Kiplinger’s coverage of the best high-yield savings accounts if you choose that route.

 Related Content